 The bimetal blades will last 10 times longer but are a lot more costly.
 Depending on how often you use it, whether at home or larger scale production, you might choose to go with the cheaper or more expensive metal band saw blades.

 For woodworking band saw blades, carbon steel is a great choice.
 It’s going to last a lot longer performing cuts on wood rather than with metal, so it’s okay to select the cheaper option.
-For something a little tougher, you could also work with premium gold carbide, a favourite choice for woodworking band saw blades.
+For something a little tougher, you could also work with premium gold carbide, a favorite choice for woodworking band saw blades.

 This factor will depend on the type of machine you’re working with, horizontal or vertical.
-Your horizontal band saw blades only ever use one width of blade, as this is what they’re designed to do.
+Your horizontal band saw blades only ever use one width of the blade, as this is what they’re designed to do.

 Vertical band saws are entirely different altogether and vary greatly in their length.
 Be sure to check the minimum turning diameter for each blade before deciding if it’s right for your project.